 For Younger Children

-You want to keep the fingers on your first-time pilot nice and safe, and that’s why we recommend the Box Flyer.
+You want to keep the fingers on your first-time pilot nice and safe, and that’s why we recommend the little Snaptain H823.
 This little quadcopter has its propellers completely enclosed to keep little fingers away from spinning propellers.
 It is small and lightweight.
 We crashed this little guy quite a bit and it handled the bumps and crashes we subjected it to without a problem.
 It can do flips with the push of a button and you can make navigation easier by flying it in headless mode.
+The altitude hold makes it a lot more stable and easier to fly.

 For Kids of All Ages